ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 For this observer, a new row should be made for each **employment**, not each simulant.
 This means that a simulant can have multiple rows of data, or just one row of data.

+Note that "wages" is used per the census team's request, but is the same value as "income" in our simulation.

 Here is an example: